Tim's Coffee Adventures - Halifax

 In 2017 I contemplating opening my own shop here though I decided it was too far from home.

-Top Fact- A piece of cloth is 30 yards long (approx 27meters) This was the standard length of cloth traded at Piece hall.
+Top fact- A piece of cloth is 30 yards long (approx 27meters) This was the standard length of cloth traded at Piece hall.

 A short walk to enter the Calderdale Industrial Museum.
 If you enjoy museums this one is a belter.
 There are volunteer historians in every room who share their passion for all the exhibits.
-This is no ordinary museum many of the machines they exhibited are running as you pass them by providing an oratory element to your visit that you just don't get in most museums. .Be wary though it’s only open on Saturdays.Â
+This is no ordinary museum many of the machines they exhibit are in working order providing an oratory element to your visit that you just don't get in most museums.
+Be wary though the museum is only open on Saturdays.

 The plates of food delivered to the tables around me made my mouth water.
 I made a side note i to go back for brunch when I had more time.
 However kick off was 'looming'

-As expected, despite an excellent performance FC Halifax lost but at least I got a nice photo of the skyline.Â
+As expected, despite an excellent performance FC Halifax lost but at least I got a nice photo of the skyline.

-The result withstanding a dream Tim day.
+The Halifax result withstanding a dream Tim day.

 Get yourself to Halifax🥳